 Just over four years ago I had my second child.
 It seemed reasonable to quit my career and stay at home with my two small kids.
 This life choice was further confirmed when another baby came two years later.

 In my day to day living, I have had to learn to give myself permission and space to dream up a life that is more than motherhood.
 I have had to find ways to blend my desire to be a stay at home mom with the goals and interests I wanted to pursue.
 I have not done this perfectly and it has taken a lot of conversations with my husband over how that works in our family.
 There have been even more conversations in my own heart and mind about the doubts and struggles with pursuing anything outside of motherhood.
-But I haven’t resigned and let these ideas and passions float away into the air.
-I have clenched them tighter, carrying them with me everywhere I am, finding ways to merge them into my daily life and home and family.
+I may have lost touch myself, but I haven’t resigned and let these ideas and passions float away into the air.
+I have clenched them tighter, carrying them with me everywhere I am, eventually finding ways to merge them into my daily life and home and family.

 So I am standing ground with the women who wish to be stay at home moms but also know there is something more to their life than motherhood.
 In an era where we are expected to be hands-on with our kids around the clock, I seek that balance of raising children without making motherhood my sole life focus.
 I am looking to create that life where I am home with my kids but I feel fulfilled in my life and am contributing to a greater community.

 I’ve learned that our culture views this as a privilege, not a right.

 Once we manage the hurdles of our own mindsets and balancing our home life, then we must face what society tells us about how we should experience motherhood.